Sofiane Hanni: Personal life

 Growing up in Val-de-Marne, France to an Algerian parent, Hanni has a brother and two sisters.
-He followed in a father, Nordine, who was a footballer himself, and said: "Sofiane is football.
+He followed in the footsteps of his father, Nordine, who was a footballer himself, and said: "Sofiane is football.
 He was quickly persuaded to become a professional".
 Hanni considered Ronaldo to be his lifelong idol.
 During his time at FC Nantes, Hanni developed a friendship with former teammate, Adrien Trebel.

-Hanni is a Muslim and said credited the religion for him to make it easier for him to settle during his time at Turkey, though he faced different culture.
-Hanni also said he studied at school until seventeen and earned a diploma for BEP accounting, which pleased his parents and described himself as "a good student but dispersed" at school and couldn't balance the two.
+Hanni is a Muslim and credited the religion with making it easier for him to settle during his time at Turkey, though he still faced a culture shock.
+Hanni also said he studied until seventeen and earned a diploma for BEP accounting, which pleased his parents and described himself as "a good student but dispersed" at school, and ultimately couldn't balance it with his footballing career.
 During his time at FC Spartak Moscow, he spoke about his time in Russia, saying: "Adaptation in Spartak is going well.
 The first time I came to Russia and did not know how everything would go, so I was worried.
 But in the end I was well received.
 True, the adaptation is not finished yet.
 I still expect the best results from myself, I want to show everything that I am capable of and benefit Spartak."

-Hanni is married to his wife, Nadia, and had a daughter, Camilla.
+Hanni is married to his wife, Nadia, and has a daughter, Camilla.
 In addition to speaking French, Hanni speaks Turkish and Dutch.
-He said in an interview that he would like to be a coach once his playing days are over and also referred 94, the zip code in his hometown, France, as his lucky number, having played under it.
+He said in an interview that he would like to be a coach once his playing days are over and also referred to 94, the ZIP code in his hometown, as his lucky number and the one he used as a shirt number in the clubs he's played for.